Alcaro/GitBSLR/README.txt

     may make 'git pull' annoying.
 - Interaction with Git's cross-filesystem detector is untested.
 - Interaction with submodules, --git-dir, and other rare features, is untested.
-- Linux only.
+- Only Linux is supported.
 Windows and OSX do, to my knowledge, not have any functional LD_PRELOAD mechanism, so I can't support them; if you can find anything I couldn't, you're welcome to submit a PR.
 Less common systems, such as FreeBSD, WSL or Cygwin, may or may not work; this isn't tested.
-If you want to help, feel free to check the osx branch; if you find a LD_PRELOAD equivalent on OSX, or want to try a x, most Linuxisms are purged from there.
 - For security reasons, GitBSLR prevents Git from creating symlinks to outside the repo.
 See test2.sh for details.